Affection exchange theory: Alexithymia

 “Alexithymia is a personality trait characterized by a relative inability to understand, process, and describe emotions”.

 The symptom has a strong inversely relationship with affectionate experience, close relationship and happiness, and it is directly related to stress and depression.

 Connection to family relationship

 Grandparent - grandchild relationship

-Grandchildren receive a lot of affection and care from their grandparents and their relationship with grandparents is highly valued and influential in their life.
-From related studies based on Affection exchange theory, grandchildren received more love and esteem from grandmothers and more humor and memories from grandfathers.
-More affectionate communication from grandmother would bring more positive and healthier habits to their grandchildren (Salazar et al., 2022).
+Grandchildren often receive affection and care from their grandparents and their relationship with grandparents can be influential in their life.
+Research using affection exchange theory has shown that grandchildren received more love and esteem from grandmothers and more humor and memories from grandfathers.

 Bernhold (2019) emphasizes that grandparent-grandchild relationships often span decades, offering enduring emotional support.
 The study found that grandparents’ affectionate communication is indirectly linked to reduced loneliness, depressive symptoms, and stress in adult grandchildren—effects that are mediated by a strong sense of shared family identity.
 These findings stress the importance of older adults modeling lives full of growth, purpose, and affection for the younger generation.